 The technology was demonstrated in a series of large-scale events, including a metaverse fan event with K-pop star AleXa, where fans freely explored the huge virtual arena, danced with the crowd and interacted with the performer.

 years of game dev experience

 people in a single game or virtual world

 dedicated defence experts

-Improbable’s defence business announces contracts to supply its synthetic environment platform as a single synthetic environment technology demonstrator to the British Army and UK Strategic Command.
+To amplify its expertise in creating and supporting high-quality games, Improbable acquires game studio Midwinter Entertainment, co-dev studio The Multiplayer Guys (now The Multiplayer Group) and server hosting and orchestration company zeuz.
+Meanwhile, the Defence business locks in contracts to supply its synthetic environment platform as a single synthetic environment technology demonstrator to the British Army and UK Strategic Command.

 Based on Midwinter Entertainment multiplayer title Scavengers, experimental game mode ScavLab demonstrates Morpheus technology live, with over 4000 people in a shared simultaneous game world.
 In November, 1450 fans join K-pop star AleXa, freely roaming an arena in full control of their avatar, dancing in the crowd and interacting with the singer in a pioneering metaversal experience.